Reviewing employee performance is an essential element of managing people. Here’s our guide on how to conduct staff appraisals.

 Why do we need them?

-• To boost motivation and morale and ultimately employee engagement: appraisals should be a two-way conversation which allows your employees to give their feedback; allowing their voice to be heard.
+- To boost motivation and morale and ultimately employee engagement.
+They should be a two-way conversation allowing your employees to give their feedback and ensure their voice is heard.
 It also demonstrates that the business cares about and listens to them.

 Are annual reviews appropriate for your business?